proxmox/.github/profile/README.md

 <h1 align="center">Open Source Server Solutions</h1>

 **Note**: Read-only source code mirror of most Proxmox Open Source projects.
 Check https://git.proxmox.com/ for the full list of official repositories.

+## About

+See our main website for information about Proxmox projects and their features, services such as enterprise support, training and our partner network: https://www.proxmox.com/

 ## How-To Download